stanford-oval/cs224v-fall2021/hw3/README.md

 # evaluate the few shot model
 make model=<YOUR_MODEL_NAME> evaluate
 ```
+This will take a couple of minutes, wait patiently until the evaluation finishes.

 You will get `.nlu.results` and `.dialogue.results` files for both models under `./everything/dev/`.
 `.nlu.results` shows the turn-by-turn accuracy.
 It has a [similar format](../hw1/instructions/eval-metrics.md) as what we have for single-turn results in homework 1 and 2.